-Ding, Yi and Li, Yingying and Zheng, Xinghua, “High dimensional minimum variance portfolio under factor model” (2019), conditionally accepted for Journal of Econometrics
+Ding, Yi and Li, Yingying and Zheng, Xinghua, “High dimensional minimum variance portfolio under factor model” (2020), Journal of Econometrics

 Abstract: We propose a high dimensional minimum variance portfolio (MVP) estimator under statistical factor models, and show that our estimated portfolio enjoys sharp risk consistency.
 The convergence properties are established under scenarios where the minimum risk either decays to zero as the number of assets increases or is bounded from below.
 In terms of covariance matrix estimation, we extend the theoretical results of POET (Fan et al. (2013)) to a setting that is coherent with principal component analysis.
 Simulation and extensive empirical studies on S&P 100 Index stock returns demonstrate favorable performance of our MVP estimator compared with benchmark portfolios.

-Ding, Yi and Li, Yingying and Song, Rui, “Statistical learning for individualized asset allocation” (2019), working paper
+Ding, Yi and Li, Yingying and Song, Rui, “Statistical learning for individualized asset allocation” (2022), Journal of the American Statistical Association

 Ding, Yi and Engle, Robert and Li, Yingying and Zheng, Xinghua, “Factor modeling for volatility” (2021), working paper